venus1970/react-cards-project/cards-d10092023er/README.md

 JWT (JSON Web Tokens): Standard for creating JSON-based access tokens for user authentication.
 Google Maps API: API for embedding Google Maps on web pages.
 Features.
+ConvertICO is a free online PNG to ICO file converter.
+It is used to convert Desktop Icons, App Icons as well as the much needed favicons for websites.

 Dynamic Navigation Menu: The navigation menu adjusts dynamically based on the user's permissions.
 It includes a search field and a toggle for switching between light and dark mode.

 Authentication: Users can register and log in to the application securely.
 Password fields enforce complexity requirements to enhance security.